-The CEO and Executive/Academy Heads have responsibility for the day-to-day management of all aspects of the school's work, including provision for children with special educational needs.
-The ATSSL will keep the Local Boards fully informed on Special Educational Need issues.
-The Executive/Academy Heads will work closely with the ATSSL, SBSL, SENDCo and the Governors with responsibility for SEND.
+The CEO and Academy Heads have responsibility for the day-to-day management of all aspects of the school's work, including provision for children with SEN. The ATSSL will keep the Local Boards fully informed on SEND issues.
+The Academy Heads will work closely with the ATSSL, SENDCo and the Governors with responsibility for SEND.

-Academy Head / SENDCo:
+Academy Head/SENDCo

-In collaboration with the Academy Trust Safeguarding & SEND Lead (ATSSL) and Local Board, the Executive/Academy Head / SENDCo/SBSL determine the strategic development of the SEND policy and provision with the ultimate aim of raising the achievement of pupils with SEND.
+In collaboration with the ATSSL and Local Board, the Academy Head/SENDCo determine the strategic development of the SEND policy and provision with the ultimate aim of raising the achievement of pupils with SEND.

-The principal responsibilities for the SENDCo/SBSL include:
+The principal responsibilities for the SENDCo include:

-- Overseeing the day-to-day operation of the SEND policy - Co-ordinating provision for SEND pupils and reporting on progress - Advising on the graduated response to providing SEND support Assess, Plan, Do, Review - Advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - Monitoring relevant SEN CPD for all staff in collaboration with the Improvement and Inclusion Hub Manager - Overseeing the records of all children with special educational needs and ensuring they are up to date and comply with Data Protection requirements. - Liaising with parents/carers of children with special educational needs - Contributing to the in-service training of staff - Being a point of contact with external agencies, especially the local authority and its support services

-- Liaising with early years providers, other schools, educational psychologists, health and social care professionals and independent or voluntary bodies - Liaising with potential next providers of education to ensure a pupil and their parents/carers are informed about options and a smooth transition is planned - Monitoring the impact of interventions provided for pupils with SEND - To lead on the development of high quality SEND provision as an integral part of the school improvement plan - Working with the ATSSL, Executive/Academy Head and the Local Board to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements
+- Overseeing the day-to-day operation of the SEND policy - Co-ordinating provision for SEND pupils and reporting on progress - Ensure any statutory requirements set out in EHCPs are met and coordinating EHCP reviews - Advising on the graduated response to providing SEND support assess, plan, do, review - Advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - Monitoring relevant SEND CPD for all staff in collaboration with the Improvement and Inclusion Hub Manager - Overseeing the records of all children with SEND and ensuring they are up to date and comply with Data Protection requirements - Liaising with parents/carers of children with SEND - Contributing to the in-service training of staff - Being a point of contact with external agencies, especially the local authority and its support services - Liaising with early years providers, other schools, educational psychologists, health and social care professionals and independent or voluntary bodies - Liaising with potential next providers of education to ensure a pupil and their parents/carers are informed about options and a smooth transition is planned - Monitoring the impact of interventions provided for pupils with SEND - To lead on the development of high quality SEND provision as an integral part of the school improvement plan - Working with the ATSSL, Academy Head and the Local Board to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements.

-All Teaching Staff:
+All Teaching Staff